AMMHasan/Copy-number-architectures-define-treatment-mediated-selection-of-lethal-prostate-cancer-clones/README.md

 Similar to codes for Figure 3c, this code uses the data_fig3c from Source_Data.RData object provided with this git project.
 Alternatively, the data are also provided as data_fig3c sheet in Source_Data.xlsx file.

 #Figure_4a.R:
-R codes for Figure 4a use the data_fig4a from Source_Data.RData object and calculates the intra- and inter-patient commonality of copy number transition points detected as diagnosis with that in the metastases harvested at post-mortem.
+R codes for Figure 4a use the data_fig4a from Source_Data.RData object and calculates the intra- and inter-patient commonality of copy number transition points detected in all Archival (FFPE) samples with corresponding metastases harvested at post-mortem in the same patient.
 The data can also be found as data_fig4a sheet in Source_Data.xlsx file.

 #Figure_4b.R:
 This code snippet utilizes data_fig4b (which contains intra- and inter-patient probability of a finding a Transition Point, p < 0.01) from Source_Data.RData object and generates line graphs depecting percent transtion points detected in plasma at death as a function of the number of autopsy samples from the same patient.
 The data are also provided as data_fig4b sheet in Source_Data.xlsx file.